subirvarma/GeneralCognitics/_posts/chapter7_latentspace.md

 ![](https://subirvarma.github.io/GeneralCognitics/images/lat41.png)

-Figure 7: Text generation using a Language Model
+Figure 7: Text generation using a Language Model (from [Jurafsky and Martin](https://web.stanford.edu/~jurafsky/slp3/))

 Latent Vectors for text are computed using Language Models such as GPT.
 The generation of new text is done on a word by word basis with word $n$ and prior words being used to predict the following word $n+1$ (the analogous procedure for images would have generated them on a pixel by pixel basis, which is indeed possible, but time consuming).
 Fig. 7 shows a trained Transformer model which is tasked with completing the phrase "So long and thanks for".
 This phrase is fed into the model, which then starts to generate the following words to complete the phrase, one at a time.
 In order to do so, the model computes a Latent Vector representation for all of the prior text, which is then decoded by a Logit Layer to predict the next word.